Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Numerical results: 2D human femur

-\ffigs{Fig:mean}{Fig:variance} compare the mean and variance estimates of total displacement (TD) $\uhLNLt$ of human femur between MC and MLMC on mesh-grid $L=3$.
-In general, the results are displayed for the normalized mean-squared accuracy of 0.2e-3.
-Note that, as the displacement values are determined on the finest mesh $L=3$ at the common nodes corresponding to the coarse mesh $l=0$, the contour plots are mapped directly on this coarse mesh.
-In \ffig{Fig:mean}, a maximum mean value of approximately 0.046cm can be seen in the region of pressure load applied.
-Further, \ffig{Fig:variance} shows the influence of material uncertainty on the displacement $\uhLNLt$ due to the considered random material model $\CRF$.
-A maximum variance is witnessed at the top region of the bone.
-It is clear from both the figures that the difference in statistical results between both the methods is small.
+In general, the results are displayed for the normalized mean-squared accuracy of $2\ex{-4}$.
+Note that, as the displacement values are determined on the finest mesh $\LL=3$ at the common nodes corresponding to the coarse mesh $l=0$, the contour plots are mapped directly on this coarse mesh.
+In \ffig{Fig:mean}, a maximum mean value of approximately \rvst{0.0462 cm} can be seen in the region of the pressure load applied.
+Further, \ffig{Fig:variance} shows the influence of material uncertainty on the displacement $\uhLNLt$ due to the random material model $\CRF$.
+A maximum variance is also witnessed at the top region of the bone.
+Furthermore, the right-most plots in both figures clearly demonstrate that the absolute error between the MLMC and standard MC methods is minimal, thereby highlighting the high level of accuracy attained by the MLMC estimators.